 We are dedicated to improving our residents’ quality of life.
 To do so, we have multiple plans-in-action to add to our existing facilities.
 The Village Center is underway, which will have 70 units of housing, in addition to a Physical Therapy Practice, Polished Nail Spa, and Dunkin’ Donuts on site.
 We are also looking to fill space with healthy eating options.
 The Village Center at Stadium Place project is moving along successfully with a targeted building delivery date in late January 2021.
 Located along Ednor Road and East 33rd Street, the Village Center will further Stadium Place’s mission: to maximize the physical, social and spiritual potential of individuals through a holistic continuum of support services and housing for older adults.

 For More Information

-Learn about Stadium Place’s bright future with our upcoming development projects, including the Village Center and Elkader Way.
+Learn about Stadium Place’s bright future with our upcoming development project, the Elkader Way.

 Contact Nikeba Gough, Assistant Director, Older Adult Services at 410-467-2572

 Contact Ted Gross, the Chief Program Officer at 410-433-2442 ext.
 12

 - The Nursing and Rehabilitation Center at Stadium Place: 1010 East 33rd Street

 - Harry & Jeanette Weinberg Court Apartments: 1020 East 33rd Street

 - Venable Apartments II: 1030 East 33rd Street

 - Ednor Apartments II: 1050 East 33rd Street